xmliszt/memorizer/README.md

 Version 1.0.2

 - Added search bar for memories.
 Now you can search to find the memory you want quickly!
+- Added "ongoing" and "completed" category filter.
+You can show your completed memories and incompleted memories separately!

 ## Introduction